GeotrekCE/Geotrek-admin/docs/installation.rst

 :note:

-    Shutting down current instead may not be necessary.
+    Shutting down current instance may not be necessary.
 But this allows us to keep a generic software update procedure.

 Tips and Tricks